 To be able to reinforce this training, you are going to use his favorite treat.
-Ensure that he has already seen it so that he will have to follow it with his eyes.
 Bring it all the way to your forehead then call his name until he looks at you and when he does use a clicker and offer him a treat.

 However, this is not exactly as easy as it sounds.
 It is going to take some time before your dog can actually understand the words that you are saying.
 Therefore, use playtime to reinforce this type of training.